County police investigate infant death in Pike Creek

-After speaking with the female at the hospital detectives responded to her home in the unit block of Washington Avenue, where they discovered what appeared to be a full term, male infant; the child was deceased, police said.
+After speaking with the female at the hospital detectives responded to her home in the unit block of Washington Avenue, where they discovered what appeared to be a full-term, male infant.
+The child was deceased, police said.

 The infant was turned over to the Division of Forensic Sciences – Medical Examiner’s Unit.
 The investigation remains ongoing and additional information will be released as it becomes available.